phalcon-orphanage/docs/fr/api/Phalcon_Cache_Frontend_Base64.rst

 public  **start** ()

 Starts output frontend.
-Actually, does nothing
+Actually, does nothing in this adapter